macaihu/work-doc/english/songoficeandfire/A_Clash_of_Kings.md

 word o' that got back, Bael vowed to teach the lord a lesson.
 So he scaled the Wall, skipped down the kingsroad, and walked

 into Winterfell one winter's night with harp in hand, naming himself Sygerrik of Skagos.
-Sygerrik means ‘deceiver' in the Old
+Sygerrik means 'deceiver' in the Old

 Tongue, that the First Men spoke, and the giants still speak.